cloudfoundry/app-autoscaler/style-guide/README.md

 ## Code Quality
 Autoscaler uses [Pre-commit](https://pre-commit.com/) for keeping our code base clean.
-It is a package manager fo rgit hooks.
+It is a package manager fo git hooks.
 Upon a git commit, it checks .go and .java files for potential code problems.

 Two static code analyzers are used as git-hooks which are defined in the .pre-commit-config file.